 As an institution of higher education, our university welcomes a broad array of expression and thought from many different perspectives.
 However, behaviors and speech motivated by bias can contribute to an unwelcome learning and working environment, even when the behavior or speech does not violate university policy or the law.
 USU encourages everyone in the campus community to embrace our principles of community around diversity, human dignity, and social responsibility.
+Learn more about the Social Climate Support Team.
+Response to a bias incident is not intended to prohibit or discourage the free exchange of ideas in the campus community or otherwise prohibit protected speech.

 The Social Climate Support Team works with students and employees to provide help when an individual or group has experienced a bias incident.